-This artificially made games appear longer by employing tactics such as: borderline impossible boss battles, cryptic puzzles, maddening jumps, or a maniacally complex array of enemies.
-Today, we’re looking at one such devious example.
+This artificially made games seem longer by employing tactics such as: borderline impossible boss battles, cryptic puzzles, maddening jumps, or a maniacally complex array of enemies.
+The NES era was notorious for it, simply as the games were so short – it was the “ideal” solution to justify their sale tag.
+And Ghost ‘N Goblins was one of the most remarkably difficult of the lot.

-Some developers lost it entirely and produced titles so hard they couldn’t be completed, meaning many games were simply abandoned by exasperated kids.
+This is a perfect example of how some developers lost it entirely and produced titles so hard they couldn’t be completed.
+This meant many games were simply abandoned by exasperated kids.
 To put this into perspective, the first level of Ghosts ‘n Goblins (given a clear run with no enemies) could be completed in 40 seconds.

 When played normally, though, it’s a totally different kettle of jam.
 Some of the more modest gamers have admitted they can’t get past the first stage.
 Anyone really determined could spend an hour on their first go and they wouldn’t get far.
 Sounds odd?
 Indeed.